UBC-MDS/newyork_restaurant_grading/src/nyc_rest_eda.md

 ![Score Boxplot](nyc_rest_eda_figures/score_boxplot.png)

-**Figure 1.** Histograms and density plots of the distribution of inspection scores across grades.
+**Figure 1.** Boxplot of the distribution of inspection scores across grades.
 Green represents Grade A restaurants and orange represents Grade F (below Grade A) restaurants.

 It seems that Grade F restaurants are associated with higher scores on average, though some Grade F inspections also received low scores (nearly 10,000 are < 20).
 We can interpret the score as being higher for more severe/critical health violations, but there does not seem to be a standard cut-off for when a restaurant is considered Grade A or not.